isomerpages/nlb-biblioasia/_podcast/Episode 5/Transcript.md

 Literally bloody, yes.
 And, a lot of fixing.
 Basically a lot of shady stuff would happen until he came along.
 And he sort of, I suppose, by sheer strength of personality, and making every use of whatever constitution powers he had, he cleaned up the system such that...
 I wouldn't say it's perfect today.
 Far from it, in fact, but it is way better than it used to be before he came along.
 So I'm working on his story.

 Jimmy <br>
 And that's due to come out in 2023 or 2024.
 Everything going, okay?

-Abhishek <br>
-It's supposed to come out...

-Jimmy <br>
 Your publisher asked me to ask you this question, Abhishek.

 Abhishek <br>
 Well, then I have to give the contractually agreed-upon answer, which is January 2024.